Lutf1sk/onyxc/syntax.md

 # Switches
 Switches in onyx cannot fall through, and thus they do not affect 'break' statements.

-Unhandled cases evoke undefined behaviour if a 'default' case has not been specified, this allows far more aggressive optimization.
+Unhandled cases cause undefined behaviour if a 'default' case has not been specified, this allows for more aggressive optimization.
 ```
 switch 'A' {
 case 'C' {